kchu-projects/hiking-tips/mt_fuji_tips.md

 ### 4. Financial Costs

 The tour package itself costs around 25,000 yen.
+This includes the bus fare, your reservation at the lodge, dinner of the first day, breakfast of the second day, lunch at the hotel resort, and the use of the onsen facilities at the hotel resort.

 Renting the seven piece set costs around 10,000 yen.